 But then Deventer is left having to discover if resistance worker Carla Van Oven is actually working for the Allies or is in fact a traitorous Quisling.
 The studio mounted some of its big name acting guns – Gable, Turner, Victor Mature, Louis Calhern and O E Hasse – but largely in vain, for this movie is an often unconvincing disappointment, with the stars struggling in miscast roles.
 This material might well have worked much better with original choices Gregory Peck, Richard Widmark and Ava Gardner.

-It was made in Holland which helps to explain the neighbouring British-based support cast of Wilfrid Hyde White, Ian Carmichael, Nora Swinburne, Anton Diffring, Niall MacGinnis, Roland Culver, Leslie Weston, Christopher Rhodes, and Brian Smith.
+It was made on location in Holland (and England), which helps to explain the neighbouring British-based support cast of Wilfrid Hyde White, Ian Carmichael, Nora Swinburne, Anton Diffring, Niall MacGinnis, Roland Culver, Leslie Weston, Christopher Rhodes, and Brian Smith.

-Betrayed is written by Ronald Millar and George Froeschel, shot in Eastmancolor by Freddie Young, and scored by Walter Goehr, with Art Direction by Alfred Junge.
+Betrayed runs 108 minutes, is written by Ronald Millar and George Froeschel, is shot in Eastmancolor by Freddie Young, and is scored by Walter Goehr and Bronislau Kaper, with Art Direction by Alfred Junge.

 Also in the cast are Glyn Houston, Thomas Heathcote, Carl Jaffe, Peter Martin, Ferdy Mayne, Arthur Mullard, Reggie Nalder, Mona Washbourne, Richard Anderson, Basil Appleby, Wolf Frees, and Theodore Bikel.